melizalab/arfx/README.md

 be created, and a `ValueError` if the specified value for `mode` is not supported.
-The additional `attributes` arguments specify metadata to be stored in the file when created. **arfx** will pass all attributes of the channel and entry will attempt to set `channels`, `sampling_rate`, `units`, and `datatype` values in files opened for writing.
+The additional `attributes` arguments specify metadata to be stored in the file when created. **arfx** will pass all attributes of the channel and entry (e.g., `channels`, `sampling_rate`, `units`, and `datatype`) when opening a file for writing.
 This method may issue a `ValueError` if the caller fails to set a required attribute, or attempts to set an attribute inconsistent with the data format.
+Unsupported attributes should be ignored.

 `read()`: Reads the contents of the opened file and returns the data in a format suitable for storage in an ARF file.
 Specifically, it must be an acceptable type for the